 The Flu Shot & COVID-19

 For many families in our practice, deciding whether to get the flu shot already feels difficult and confusing on an average year—even when there isn’t a worldwide COVID-19 pandemic!

 Here are a few thoughts to consider that will hopefully help make the decision easier for you…

 Reasons to Consider Getting the Flu Shot

 - Narrowing down the differential diagnosis.
-Because there is so much overlap in their symptoms, it can be very difficult to differentiate between the common cold, flu, and COVID-19.
-Getting a flu shot could decrease the number of variables we need to consider if you or your child do get ill.
+Because there is so much overlap in symptoms, it can be very difficult to differentiate between the common cold, flu, and COVID-19.
+Getting a flu shot could decrease the number of variables we need to consider if you or your child gets ill.

 - Decreased flu testing availability.
 Because many small practices (such as ours) may not be able to see respiratory illness this winter (due to shortages in Personal Protective Equipment) it may be more challenging to get rapid flu testing, which we normally do in the office.
 We may have to refer our patients to get these tests at outpatient labs, urgent cares, and hospitals.
 Doing so would potentially increase your exposure to COVID-19 and viruses of all kinds, as well as further heighten already higher anxiety for some.

 - Combined COVID-19 & Influenza.
 It is common to get infected with more than one virus at a time.
 Though it is still uncertain at this time, it is speculated that a co-infection with influenza and COVID-19 may lead to a more severe and threatening illness.